Intrinsic momentum transport driven by almost-rational surfaces in tokamak plasmas

 Existing tokamaks often drive rotation externally using neutral beams, but this does not scale well to power plants \cite{LiuITERrwmStabilization2004, ParraMomentumTransitions2011}.
 An attractive alternative is ``intrinsic'' rotation, which is rotation that spontaneously arises from turbulent momentum transport \cite{PeetersMomTransOverview2011, ParraIntrinsicRotTheory2015, CamenenPRLExp2010, BallElongTri2016}.
 Turbulence enables the nested magnetic surfaces within a tokamak to push off one another and start to move.
 Unfortunately, intrinsic rotation is typically constrained to be weak by the symmetry properties of the tokamak.
 This work will demonstrate an exception.

 While electrons have minimal momentum, they carry most of the toroidal plasma current.
-Plasma current is necessary for tokamak stability, but it is challenging to drive.
+Plasma current is necessary for the tokamak equilibrium, but it is challenging to drive.
 Thus, the ``bootstrap'' current is helpful, which is plasma current that spontaneously arises from particle collisions \cite{BickertonBootstrapCurrent1971, GaleevBootstrapCurrent1968}.
-In this work, we will consider a similar intrinsic current from turbulence \cite{ItohTurbCurrDrive1988, ShaingCurrentDrive1988, McDevittTurbCurrentDrive2017}.
+In this work, we will demonstrate intrinsic current transport by turbulence \cite{ItohTurbCurrDrive1988, ShaingCurrentDrive1988, McDevittTurbCurrentDrive2017, MaurinoThesis2025}.

-To calculate momentum transport and current drive, we will use the local gyrokinetic (GK) model \cite{CattoLinearizedGyrokinetics1978, FriemanNonlinearGyrokinetics1982} --- a five-dimensional set of integro-differential equations thought to accurately govern turbulence in tokamaks \cite{McKeeTurbulenceScale2001}.
+To calculate momentum and current transport, we will use the local gyrokinetic (GK) model \cite{CattoLinearizedGyrokinetics1978, FriemanNonlinearGyrokinetics1982} --- a five-dimensional set of integro-differential equations thought to accurately govern turbulence in tokamaks \cite{McKeeTurbulenceScale2001}.
 Gyrokinetics results from a rigorous asymptotic expansion of the Fokker-Planck and Maxwell's equations in $\rho_{\ast} \equiv \rho_{i} / a \ll 1$, the ratio of the ion gyroradius $\rho_{i}$ to the tokamak minor radius $a$ \cite{AbelGyrokineticsDeriv2013}.
 The GK equations are usually solved in a flux tube domain \cite{BeerBallooningCoordinates1995}, which reflects the anisotropy of turbulence by being extended along magnetic field lines (i.e. $O(a)$) and narrow in the perpendicular directions (i.e. $O(\rho_{i})$).
 Flux tube simulations are called ``local'' as all equilibrium quantities can be Taylor expanded about $r_{0}$, the value of the minor radial coordinate $r$ at the flux tube center.